 God wants us to have genuine happiness.
 I think genuine happiness is a happiness that lasts.
 It’s not dependent on circumstances like vacation time, alcohol, money in your bank account, or any other transient thing we might associate with being happy.

 So let’s start thinking about the new year!
 Don’t be too scared to make some goals.
-Here’s how to make 2019 scared of you!
+Here’s how to make the new year scared of you!

 Let God cultivate your courage